 “Despite the logistical challenges, we have managed to start distributing relief items to those most in need” said Dr Teshome Ashagre Adebabai, MSF’s team leader in Leh.
 “This is now the priority.
 However, we are also assessing medical needs and are mobilizing our resources to meet those needs as soon as possible”.

 MSF is coordinating its efforts with those of Save the Children and local NGOs in Leh.
-In Kargil, the organisation will also distribute relief kits to the most affected families to support the disaster management efforts of the state authorities.
+In Kargil, the organization will also distribute relief kits to the most affected families to support the disaster management efforts of the state authorities.

 Flash floods in Leh have caused widespread destruction and many homes been swept away.
 An estimated 25,000 people are affected, with 150 deaths and hundreds missing.